H v H CASE 2012

-The Hummel case came before the South Gauteng High Court in July 2012.
-The Court determined herein that the relief sought by the Applicant in terms of which he required that a case manager be appointed to deal with any future conflict arising between co-holders of parental responsibilities and rights in respect of a four year old minor child was in fact beyond the jursdictional competence of the Court.
+H v H came before the South Gauteng High Court in July 2012.
+The Court determined herein that the relief sought by the Applicant in terms of which he required that a case manager (parenting co-ordinator) be appointed to deal with any future conflict arising between co-holders of parental responsibilities and rights in respect of a four-year-old minor child was in fact beyond the jurisdictional competence of the Court.

 The Court held that if parents are fit to hold or co-hold parental responsibilities and rights it must follow that they are fit to make decisions.
 If their conduct reaches a point where that power to decide cannot be safely left to them, one or both are at risk of a court withdrawing that power and conferring it on another.

-The Court noted that whilst the applicant sought an order for a case manager to also mediate the matter, it stated that the role of the mediator was to facilitate agreement, this was not what the applicant was in fact seeking given his requirement that the case manager be authorised to make binding decision on behalf of the holders of rights and responsibilties.
+The Court noted that whilst the applicant sought an order for a case manager to also mediate the matter, it stated that the role of the mediator was to facilitate agreement, this was not what the applicant was, in fact, seeking given his requirement that the case manager is authorized to make a binding decision on behalf of the holders of rights and responsibilities.